Musculoskeletal Injections

 To help alleviate your pain, a small local anaesthetic, most often with a steroid is injected into and around the joint and/or area causing your discomfort.
 This steroid will help reduce the inflammation and any associated swelling.
 Your referrer may ask for other injections such as Platelet Rich Plasma (PRP) or Synvisc / Durolane which are also commonly used.

-Musculoskeletal injection FAQs
+Musculoskeletal Injection FAQs

 • Please arrive early for your exam as you will be asked to complete a questionnaire.